browserengineering/book/book/forms.md

                 return
 ```

-But remember that keyboard input isn't handled by the `Tab`---it is
+But remember that keyboard input isn't handled by the `Tab`---it's
 handled by the `Browser`.
 So how does the `Browser` even know that the
 `Tab` should handle a certain keyboard event?
 Well, the answer is that
 the `Browser` has to remember that the `Tab` is in focus!